hfarooqui/knowledge_base/docs/aws_ec2.md

 - EBS volume will always be in the same AZ as the instance
 - To move EBS volume from one AZ to another, take a snaphot or image of it and then copy it to the new AZ/region

+#Redundant Array of Independent Disk (RAID)
+RAID arrays are used when you are not getting the desired IO

+###Types of RAID array

+- **RAID 0**:
+  - Striped: Multiple disks striped (combined) togather to form a single volume
+  - No Redundancy: If any of the volume fails whole RAID array would fail
+  - Good Performance
+  - Typically used in gaming
+- **RAID 1**:
+  - Mirrored: You got one disk and you mirror exact copy of it to another disk
+  - Redundancy: If one disk fails you can still use the RAID array using another disk
+  - **RAID 5:**
+    - You get 3 disks or more and you are writing parity to another disk
+	- Amazon discourages you from making RAID 5 array on EBS volumes
+	- Parity is a checksum.
+If one of the disks fails, you can read the RAID array and using checksum you can find what the missing data is
+- **RAID 10:**
+  - Combination of RAID 0 and RAID 1.Striped and Mirrored.
+Good Redundancy and Good Performance

+###Taking Sanpshot of RAID array
+  - **Problem**
+  Snapshot excludes data held in application and OS cache.
+This does not matter if using single volume RAID array.
+If using multiple multiple volumes in RAID array this can be problem due to independencies of RAID array
+ - **Solution:**
+    Stop application from writing to the disk, Flush all caches to the disk.
+	This can be done using
+	 - Freeze the file system
+	 - Unmount RAID array
+	 - Stop EC2 instance

+#Volumes & Snapshots
+ - You can create an image out of EC2 instance
+ - You can take a snaphot of Volumes
+ - You can create and image from Volume
+ - You can transfer snapshot/volume from one region to another, make them public or transfer it to another AWS account
+- AWS provided AMI's are not encrypted
+- You can share snapshots only if they are encrypted
+- Snapshots of encrypted volumes are encrypted automatically
+- Volumes restored from encrypted snapshots are encrypted automatically
 # Explore
 - SG - All Outbound traffic is allowed vs If you create an inbound rule allowing traffic in, that traffic is automatically allowed back out again
 - EBS IOPS
+- Why not always use RAID 10
+- Using Cassandra with RAID array